moj-analytical-services/rmarkdown_training/README.md

 3. Add in the next title "Crime summary statistics" using the mystyles document to check which header to use.
 4. Use the cheatsheet to format the bullet points as in the example and set up a code chunk to calculate the mean, median, minimum and maximum number of crimes.

+## Additional resources and contacts

+You can also work through the training by yourself by watching recordings of it [here](https://web.microsoftstream.com/channel/aa3cda5d-99d6-4e9d-ac5e-6548dd55f52a)

+Please contact [Georgina Eaton](georgina.eaton4@justice.gov.uk) if you have any questions.